-Please note: This package can be reversed, starting in Cheptsow and ending in Knighton .
-Price £685.
+Please note: This itinerary can be reversed, starting in Cheptsow and ending in Knighton .

-We can tailor make your package in less or more days or if you want to combine the North Section and South Section, that is also possible in 15 nights 14 days walking.
+We can tailor make your itinerary in less or more days or if you want to combine the North Section and South Section, that is also possible in 15 Nights 14 Days Walking.